 Health Benefits Of Fresh Squeezed Orange Juice

-Plus, store bought orange juice is not actually as healthy for you as you might think.
-It has a lot of extra added sugar, and the vitamin C actually starts to degrade as soon as the juice is squeezed.
-This means that all the ‘goodies’ need to be added back into the juice to make it ‘healthy’ again.
+Store-bought orange juice is not actually as healthy for you as you might think.
+It contains a lot of extra added sugar, and the vitamin C actually starts to degrade as soon as the fresh juice is squeezed.
+This means that all the ‘healthy goodies’ need to be added back into the juice to make it ‘healthy’ again.
 Doesn’t sound right to me!

-Commercially available orange juice has so many flavors, additives, and other preservatives added back to into it, that fresh squeeze orange juice is by far the healthier option. – Chef Markus Mueller
+Commercially available orange juice has so many flavors, additives, and other preservatives added back to into it, that fresh squeezed orange juice is by far the healthier option.

 Different Varieties Of Oranges.

 It really doesn’t matter what type of oranges you use to make your fresh squeezed juice.
-Sweet Oranges include varieties such as Valencia, and Navel Oranges, but Blood Oranges, Clementines, Mineolas, and Tangerines can all be used to make homemade orange juice.
+Sweet Oranges include varieties such as Valencia, and Navel Oranges, but Blood Oranges, Clementines, Mineolas, and Tangerines can all be used to make homemade orange juice as well!

 Of course the variety of orange will effect the flavor and natural sweetness of the finished product, but this basically comes down to personal preference!

-Sean has a great guide to citrus and oranges in particular on his blog Diversiovre.
+My friend Sean has a great guide to citrus and oranges in particular on his blog Diversiovre.
 Check it out to learn more about different varieties and how you can use them in your cooking!
-Freshly Squeezed orange and other citrus juices are perfect for using in homemade cocktails too!

 The best part about squeezing your own orange juice is that it’s easy!!